Tripura Sundari: Germany

-In Hamm in North Rhine-Westphalia, Germany, there is the Sri Kamadchi Ampal Temple, built 2002.
+In Hamm in North Rhine-Westphalia, Germany, there is the Sri Kamadchi Ampal Temple, built in 2002.

 Festivals

+Festivals dedicated to Tripura Sundari are celebrated with devotion and reverence across various regions in the Shakta tradition.
+Her main festivals are Lalita Jayanti and Lalita Panchami, but other festivals also hold significance.

 Lalita Jayanti

-Lalita Jayanthi is celebrated on Magha Purnima, the full moon day of the month of Magha (January-February).
+Lalita Jayanthi is celebrated on Magha Purnima, the full moon day of the month of Magha (January–February).
 It is a very important day in some parts of North India when special offerings and ceremonies are held.
 It is believed that devotees on this day will be blessed if they worship Goddess Lalita with full devotion and dedication.

 Lalita Panchami

 Lalita Panchami is a very auspicious tithi, celebrated on the fifth day of the Sharad Navaratri festival.
 Legend has it that on this auspicious day Goddess Lalita emerged from fire to defeat Bhandasura, a demon created from the ashes of Kamadeva.
 This day is very important in Gujarat and Maharashtra.
-On this day, some devotees also hold a fast called Lalita Panchami vrata.
+On this day, some devotees also hold a fast called Lalita Panchami vrata, which is also called the Upang Lalita Vrat.
 It is believed to bring wealth, happiness and wisdom.
 Chanting of Vedic mantras dedicated to Goddess Lalita on this day is very useful.
 It is a popular belief that doing so will immediately solve all the personal as well as business related problems in life.

+Other festivals

+Navaratri, a nine-night festival, holds immense significance as devotees engage in elaborate rituals, fasting, prayer, and recitation of sacred texts in honor of the divine feminine.
+Dussehra, which marks the triumph of good over evil, often includes the worship of Tripura Sundari, emphasizing her role as a protector and nurturer.
+Shodashi Puja, dedicated to her youthful form, is conducted by initiated devotees.
+Chaitra Navaratri, observed in March–April, mirrors the autumn Navaratri celebrations.
+Pournami Pooja, observed during full moon days, involves special prayers and rituals to seek her blessings.
+Additionally, various regions might organize Shakti Utsav, celebrating the multifaceted forms of the goddess.
+These festivals collectively showcase the devotion, cultural richness, and spiritual connection that devotees share with Goddess Tripura Sundari.